IBM/example-bank/README.md

 ![simulator_katy](images/simulator_katy.png)

 This is the user screen, indicated by the button at the bottom left.
-Click on the button all the way to the right to register for an upcomming event:
+Click on the button all the way to the right to register for an upcoming event:

 ![simulator_events.png](images/simulator_events.png)